 Illinois’ basic speeding law specifies that a speed that is “greater than is reasonable and proper with regard to traffic conditions and the use of the highway, or endangers the safety of any person or property”, is prohibited.
+Give thought to work references lord of the ocean free slot games.
 Motorists must drive at a safe speed at all times.

 Illinois’ absolute speed limit is not to exceed the corresponding limit as posted or understood based on location by statute.

 • 70 miles per hour on interstate highways

 • 65 miles per hour state highways with at least four lanes that are outside urban districts

 • 55 miles per hour on other highways, roadways, and streets outside urban districts

 • 30 miles per hour on urban district roadways

 • 15 miles per hour in urban district alleys, and